Lyme Park: Interior

 The Entrance Hall, which is in the east range, was remodelled by Leoni.
 It is asymmetrical and contains giant pilasters and a screen of three fluted Ionic columns.
 The doorway to the courtyard has an open pediment.
 A hinged picture can be swung out from the wall to reveal a squint looking into the Entrance Hall.

 Also in the Entrance Hall are tapestries which were woven at the Mortlake Tapestry Works between 1623 and 1636.
 They were originally in the Leghs' London home in Belgrave Square and were moved to Lyme in 1903.
 In order to accommodate them, the interior decorator, Amadée Joubert, had to make alterations, including the removal of a tabernacle and cutting out four of the pilasters.
 To the south of the Entrance Hall is the Library, and to the east is Wyatt's Dining Room, which has a stucco ceiling and a carved overmantel both in a late 17th-century style, as well as a frieze.
 The decoration of this room is considered to be a rare early example of the Wrenaissance style.
+On display in the library are three ancient funerary reliefs from Attica, which Thomas Legh excavated near Athens in 1811/1812 and took back to his estate.

 To the north of the Entrance Hall are the two principal Elizabethan rooms, the Drawing Room and the Stag Parlour.
 The Drawing Room is panelled with intersecting arches above which is a marquetry frieze.
 The ceiling has studded bands, strapwork cartouches and a broad frieze.
 Over the fireplace is a large stone overmantel, which is decorated with pairs of atlantes and caryatids framing the arms of Elizabeth I. The stained glass in this room includes medieval glass that was moved from the original Lyme Hall to Disley Church and returned to Lyme in 1835.
 The Stag Parlour has a chimneypiece depicting an Elizabethan house and hunting scenes, and it includes the arms of James I.

 The other Elizabethan rooms in the house are the Stone Parlour on the ground floor, and the Long Gallery, which is on the top floor of the east range.
 The Long Gallery also has a chimneypiece with the arms of Elizabeth I. The Grand Staircase dates from the remodelling by Leoni and it has a Baroque ceiling.
 The Saloon is on the first floor of the south range, behind the portico.
 Its ceiling is decorated in rococo style, and the room contains wooden carvings that have been attributed to Grinling Gibbons.
 (Note: The family tradition that the carvings are by Gibbons, the evidence for this, and their possible rearrangement are discussed by Waterson.)
 The Chapel, in the northeast corner of the ground floor, also contains detailed carvings.